Skip to Main Content

 Try a spending freeze.

 If you're really up for a challenge, give a spending freeze a go.
 Essentially, determine a period of time (a week, three weeks, a full month) in which you vow not to spend a single dime outside of your essential, recurring payments (rent, utilities, groceries, and so on.)
-Or, try challenging yourself to live on $50 a week (again, outside of mandatory expenses).
+Or, try challenging yourself to live on $50 a week (again, outside of mandatory expenses) for a period of time.
 Then, once the freeze is up, take any money you normally would have spent in that time and transfer it into your savings.

 Visit your local credit union.